Does a Will always have to be probated? The good news is that probate may not be necessary in all cases.

 Probate and Property With Designated Beneficiaries

 Assets such as life insurance policies, retirement accounts (i.e. 401(k)s, IRAs, and annuities, are “payable on death” to one or more designated beneficiaries.
 They pass automatically, by operation of law, to the designated beneficiaries.
-Because these benefits pass automatically and directly to their beneficiaries under the terms of the policy contract, they don’t become part of the deceased’s probate estate.
+Because these benefits pass automatically and directly to their beneficiaries under the terms of the policy contract, they do not become part of the deceased’s probate estate.
 They, therefore, cannot be transferred to other beneficiaries according to the terms of a Will.
 You can also set up most bank accounts to transfer ownership upon death as well to a designated beneficiary, and should talk to your banking professional regarding your existing accounts.

 Probate and Revocable Living Trusts